jgabaut/helapordo/README.md

   - `ncurses-dev` is needed as a library dependecy.
   - `python3` is needed to generate `./src/palette.c` and `./src/palette.h`.

+### Initialising submodules <a name = "init_submodules"></a>

+  You can initialise the submodules by running:

+    `git submodule update --init`

+### Anvil <a name = "anvil"></a>

   - Some source files are expected to be generated at build time, by a symlink executable named `anvil`.

+  - This dependency can be disabled entirely by running `./configure --enable-anvil=no`
+    - This can be useful when missing some of the required programs to bootstrap/use `anvil`.
+    - See [this section](#autotools) for info about generating the `./configure` script in the first place.

-By default, the configuration will pick an implementation for `anvil` depending on passed host:
+  - By default, the configuration will pick an implementation for `anvil` depending on passed host:
     - `darwin*`: default is `repo_invil`.
 This means you need the Rust build toolchain to be installed.
     - `linux*`, `mingw*`: default is `repo_amboso`.
 This means you need `bash >=4.x`, and `gawk`.
   - To readily override the default implementation for `anvil`, you can pass `--enable-anvilpick` to the `./configure` script: